bharatari/utd-grades/README.md

 ## Components

-This monorepo consists of 5 sub-projects split into the core application and side utilities.
+This monorepo consists of 4 sub-projects split into the core application and side utilities.

 Core Application:
 * The `client` folder contains the project's front-end built with React and Redux
 * The `functions` folder contains the project's backend code built as Node.js AWS Lambda functions with the Serverless framework.
 We use a PostgreSQL database with the Sequelize Node.js ORM
-* The `nlp` folder contains a natural language processing engine used for parsing incoming searches

 Side Utilities:
 * The `converter` folder contains a Python script that converts the Excel file of grade distributions into a JSON file fitting our own data format
 * The `loader` folder contains Node.js data loading script that loads the converted JSON file of grade distributions data into PostgreSQL

 There is also a `data` folder that contains all currently received grade data with the original Excel files and converted JSON files.

+## Deploying

+The two parts making up the core application are the `client` and `functions` modules.
+The deployment process for both are separate, allowing changes to be made to each module independently from the other.

+The `client` module is deployed by running `npm run build` in the `client` folder and uploading the built application to the website's S3 bucket.

+The `functions` folder uses the Serverless Framework to manage and deploy our serverless infrastructure (running on AWS Lambda).
+To deploy to production, simply run `serverless deploy --production`.

 ## Uploading New Data